 Historic Savannah Theatre Musical Productions

-The Savannah Theatre opened its doors in 1818 with performances of 'The Soldier's Daughter' and 'Raising the Wind' and hosts a wide array of musical productions that come to the Savannah area.
-This is one of the country's oldest operating theatres and is located in the Chippewa Square area of Savannah, Georgia.
+The Savannah Theatre opened its doors in 1818 with music show performances of 'The Soldier's Daughter' and 'Raising the Wind' and hosts a wide array of musical productions.
+This is one of the country's oldest operating theatres and is located in the Chippewa Square area.

 About the Theatre

-The theatre was designed by William Jay, who also designed the Telfair Mansion in Savannah, which belonged to Alexander Telfair.
+The theatre was designed by William Jay, who also designed the Telfair Mansion, which belonged to Alexander Telfair.
 William Jay is also known for having designed and built the Owens-Thomas House which, along with the Telfair Mansion, are both now National Historic Landmarks.
 Both of these wonderfully preserved locations also currently house museums that focus on the era in which they were built.

 The theatre has undergone a few different renovations, including a conversion to its present-day Art Deco style which was as a result of the 1948 fire.
 It is versatile and has served as both a movie theatre and a live performance venue over the years.
 The first renovation this theatre underwent was due to a hurricane on August 31, 1898.
 The hurricane tore sections of the roof off and left severe damage to the structure of the building and flooded the auditorium.